Productivity guide for Visual Studio

 At any one time, you may be working in multiple code files and moving among several tool windows as you develop an application.
 You can keep organized by using the following tips:

 Keep files that you frequently use visible in the editor.
-You can pin files to the left side of the tab well so that they remain visible regardless of how many files are open in the editor.
+You can pin files to the left side of the tab so that they remain visible regardless of how many files are open in the editor.

 To pin a file, choose the file's tab, and then choose the Toggle Pin Status button.